 Bright red, with hints of brown, topped with lacey white foam.
 Aromas of fresh cherries, orange zest, and tobacco.
 Flavors of fresh cherries, leather, pinot noir, and sour apple.
 Finishes tart, round, and beautiful.

 Oily and buttery seafood is a great match for these sweet and tart ales; lobster, shrimp, sautéed monkfish, Dungeness crab, and king salmon.
 Obvious choices include Flemish style mussels and frites and beef carbonnade flamande.
-Other heartier items such as rich pork dishes, boar, and duck go great with the beers acidity and sweetness.
+Other heartier items such as rich pork dishes, boar, and duck go great with the acidity and sweetness of the beer.
 Full flavored cream sauces and sour cherry sauces sing with the beers of Flanders.

 2017 - 91 Points - Ratebeer.com

 2016 - Gold Winner - Best of Craft Beer